Record360/record360-sdk-android/README.md

 ```

 # Changelog
+## Version 4.16.3-1 (Aug 14th, 2024)
+-   Fix SDK exit routing
+-   Fix some compilation issues when used in external projects

 ## Version 4.16.1-5 (Jul 11th, 2024)
 -   Updated Target Android SDK to 34
 -   Fixes sdk exit routing when user completes or cancels an inspection with provided ref num